MBrassey/toss-up/README.md

 ## toss-up
-Decentralized betting app using Chainlink randomness & React frontend.
-The betting system is a decentralized smartcontract deployed to the Ethereum test network (Rikeby) for immutability.
+Decentralized betting platform using Chainlink randomness & React frontend.
+The betting system is a decentralized smartcontract deployed to the Ethereum test network (Rikeby) for transparency & immutability.
 Application assets are stored on the Interplanetary FileSystem (IPFS) for censorship resistance.
-Chainlink is being used as an oricle to generate randomness and determine ETH price at the time of transaction.
+Chainlink is being used by the contract as an oricle to generate randomness and determine ETH price at the time of transaction.

 [![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)](https://github.com/MBrassey/toss-up/blob/main/LICENSE)
 [![time tracker](https://wakatime.com/badge/github/MBrassey/toss-up.svg?start=2020-12-21&end=2020-12-27)](https://wakatime.com/@532855a8-3081-4600-a53d-4262beb65d14/projects/gleqrtvsjb?start=2020-12-21&end=2020-12-27)